batocera-unofficial-addons/batocera-unofficial-addons/README.md

 **Unofficial add-ons for Batocera, in no way affiliated with the Batocera development team!
 Install at your own risk.<br>
 You will find no support in the official Discord—better to ask for support in our own Discord!**

-**Contributions welcome, please provide evidence of your addition working to speed up the process**
+**Contributions welcome, please provide evidence of your addition working to speed up the process.**

 ## Add-Ons Status